splashkit/splashkit.io-starlight/src/content/docs/guides/using-json.md

 author: Richard Denton
 author_url:
 tags: json
-summary: |
-  JSON is a human-readable text format consisting of key/value pairs and arrays.
+description: JSON is a human-readable text format consisting of key/value pairs and arrays.
   SplashKit allows us to read through these files and create our own.
 This article explains the basics of doing so with SplashKit.
-related_funcs:
-  - create_json
-  - create_json
-  - create_json_from_string
-  - json_set_string
-  - json_set_number
-  - free_json

 ---

 JSON (JavaScript Object Notation) if a human-readable text format consisting of key-value (or attribute-value) pairs and arrays.

-SplashKit's [JSON library](/api/json) provides methods and procedures for working with JSON objects in C++.
+SplashKit's [JSON library](/components/json) provides methods and procedures for working with JSON objects in C++.

 ## SplashKit JSON code usage example